Throw Away The 😢 Cry Emoji: Tips To Keep You Happy And Healthy At Home 🏠

 Cry Emoji On Other Platforms

-You won’t have a hard time finding the 😢 Cry emoji, it’s on almost all platform vendors including Apple, Google, Samsung, and Microsoft, and app vendors like WhatsApp, Twitter, and Facebook.
+You won’t have a hard time finding the 😢 Cry emoji.
+It’s on almost all platform vendors, including Apple, Google, Samsung, and Microsoft, and app vendors like WhatsApp, Twitter, and Facebook.

 Loudly Crying Face Emoji

 Sometimes an emoji doesn’t give enough meaning to our deepest feelings.
-If you feel that way about the 😢 Cry emoji, there’s a more intense form of it, the 😭 Loudly Crying Face emoji.
+If you feel that way about the 😢 Cry emoji, there’s a more intense form of it: the 😭 Loudly Crying Face emoji.
 The 😭 Loudly Crying Face emoji describes extreme sadness or grief.

 Loudly Crying Emoji On Other Platforms

-It isn’t hard to spot multiple operating systems and social media apps like Facebook, Twitter, Apple, Google, Samsung, and Windows support the 😭 Loudly Crying Face emoji.
+It isn’t hard to spot multiple operating systems and social media apps like Facebook, Twitter, Apple, Google, Samsung, and Windows that support the 😭 Loudly Crying Face emoji.
 Whether you’re more comfortable with the 😢 Cry emoji or you’d rather use the 😭 Loudly Crying Face emoji, what’s important is you communicate your feelings.
 If you continue to feel anxious or distressed after talking to someone, maybe it’s time to talk to a psychologist to help you better.

 Laughing At Home

 Another way to look after your mental health in this situation is to laugh!
 Why?
 Because laughing releases endorphins, the brain’s feel-good chemicals that reduce stress.
 That said, one way to let the endorphins out is to watch a funny movie or sitcom on Netflix.
-You can even make a review about it, and share it with your friends.
+You can even do a review about it and share it with your friends.
 By doing this, you’ll be hitting two birds with one stone – you’ll be a productive, much-needed source of good vibes, sorely needed in a time like this.

 Online Emoji Quizzes

 If you enjoy putting your brain to the test now and then, online games and quizzes are a great way to pass the time.
-There are tests about anything and everything under the sun from current events to which Disney or Marvel characters you relate to most?
-When you’ve taken all the quizzes you want, you can even go one step further by making your OWN online test.
+There are tests about anything and everything under the sun, from current events to which Disney or Marvel characters you relate to most?
+When you’ve taken all the quizzes you want, you can even go one step further by making your own online test.